ANewRepublic/Articles/articles/taxation.md

 * Property, meaning personal property such as items you can carry or otherwise move around.
 * Net worth
 * Capital gains
+* Income

+## Refunding taxes to sub-jurisdictions

+The U.S. has a history of taxing the states (or the people) and then conditionally funding the states (e.g. schools, etc.) if they conform to certain requirements, which of course they are highly motivated to do.
+This shall be strictly forbidden, as it allows for unconstitutional power seizing at the federal level.

 ## Non-normative discussion